 Exam of your lower legs and ankles for swelling

-The Centers for Disease Control and Prevention recommends vaginal/rectal culture for
+The Centers for Disease Control and Prevention recommends a vaginal/rectal culture for

 Group B streptococcus